lslguru/easy-gacha/README.markdown

 * On touch, llLoadURL
 * Report once every 24 hours and on each significant event
 * Memory checks
+* Purchase handling gets priority over all other events
+* Separate states for config and ready

     llSetPayPrice( PAY_DEFAULT , [ PAY_DEFAULT , PAY_DEFAULT , PAY_DEFAULT , PAY_DEFAULT ] );
     llSetTouchText( "" );